 We listen to your experiences of public funded health and social care services in Cornwall and work with providers, to ensure these services are the best they can be for you now and in the future.

-Our vision is to inspire positive change in Cornwall’s health and social care through effective public engagement.
+Our vision: to inspire positive change in Cornwall’s health and social care through effective public engagement.

-Our mission is to make sure people’s views are heard at the heart of Cornwall’s health and social care.
+Our mission: make sure people’s views are heard at the heart of Cornwall’s health and social care.

 - Gathering views and understanding the experiences of patients and the public and making them known to commissioners and providers